Relocating your business? Make sure you read our handy guide first.

 Begin preparing for the office move by informing staff, clients, suppliers and service providers of the relocation.
 You will minimise concerns and questions by keeping them in the loop throughout the entire process.

-You will no doubt have used Zoopla’s office space calculator to establish how big an office you needed when you started your search.
-And now you need to plan your office space.
+Now you need to plan your office space.
 The key is to completely familiarise yourself with the new office and its surroundings.

 - Create a floor plan, including key operational areas, such as meeting rooms, board room and kitchen, staff workstations, storage and IT and phone systems.